bethgelab/model-vs-human/README.md

     model = efficientnet_b0("efficientnet_b0")
 ```

-Then, the model can be evaluated via:
+Then, if you have a custom set of images that you want to evaluate the model on, load those (in the example below, called ``images'') and evaluate via:

 ```python
     output_numpy = model.forward_batch(images)